aaronfeng/tty-js-docker/README.md

 /vagrant/build.sh
 ```

-Run the container (takes a few seconds to boot).
+# Run

 ```
 sudo docker run -p :7777 tty-js
 ```

+It will take a few seconds to boot.
 Using your browser on the host machine, go to [192.168.33.10:7777](http://192.168.33.10/:7777)
-to see your awesome [tty.js terminal](https://github.com/chjj/tty.js)
+to see your awesome [tty.js terminal](https://github.com/chjj/tty.js) connected into a docker image.